 For many years Microsoft Outlook was the most popular email client in the world.
-According the latest research, Microsoft Exchange Server accounts for more than half of business mailboxes in 2014; that is, 500m in absolute figures.
+According to the latest research, Microsoft Exchange Server accounts for more than half of business mailboxes in 2014; that is, 500m in absolute figures.
 Many of these users are using Microsoft Outlook, where Outlook Web Access still plays a companion role.

-According the Google Trends, in the USA we can see decreasing interest in Microsoft Outlook in the last 10 years:
+According to the Google Trends, in the USA we can see decreasing interest in Microsoft Outlook in the last 10 years:

 Does that mean that the market share of Microsoft Outlook is decreasing?
 We think that it does not.
 Outlook is not a new product, many people have used it over the years and familiar with it.
 So, we can interpret this reduced interest as a decreased need for information about the product, but not a reduction in the market share.